yairm210/Unciv/Uniques.md

 - Building uniques - Active once the building has been constructed in any city
 - Tech uniques - active once the tech has been researched

 Most uniques are *ongoing* - they describe something continuous.
 Some, however, are one-time actions (free technology, free unit, etc) - these cannot be put in a Nation unique, since unlike the other categories, there is no specific time to activate them.
+Such uniques will be marked in the documentation as "one time effect".

 ## Parameter types